xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Length($string = null)`

-Returns the content length in decimal number of octets, or `null` if the field value is invalid.
+Returns the content length in decimal number of octets, or `null` if the field value is malformed.

 ### `HTTPHeader::Content_Range($string)`

-Returns an associative array containing the unit range, and size, or `null` if the field value is invalid.
+Returns an associative array containing the unit range, and size, or `null` if the field value is malformed.

 Example: